 Before joining Notre Dame, I was a Senior Economist at the Federal Reserve Board of Governors in the Trade and Financial Studies section of the Division of International Finance.
 I also taught at Johns Hopkins University.

 I was born and grew up in Togo, with roots in Ghana on my mother's side.
-My wife was born in Haiti and equally claims her Brooklyn cred.
-We met in Minnesota and are the joyful parents of our son, Elijah, and our daughter, Isabelle.
+My spouse was born in Haiti and equally claims her Brooklyn cred.
+We met in Minnesota and are the (mostly?) joyful parents of Elijah and Izzy.

 - International Trade: globalization, trade reforms, and labor markets